Training with Differential Privacy: A Gradient-Preserving Noise Reduction Approach with Provable Security: Experiments

 \textbf{Software.} We implement all the evaluating models using Python and the PyTorch platform.
 All the operations in the deep learning models (i.e., the convolutional and fully connected layers) are implemented based on \cite{spectral}.

 \textbf{Evaluation Metrics.} To better conduct the comparison of our \sys~with previous works, we design two types of experiments for our scheme: 1) training the models from random initialization (i.e., training from scratch), and 2) training the models from pre-trained parameters (i.e., transfer learning).
-We adopt the model accuracy in the inference procedure as the main evaluation metric to compare the model utility under the same privacy requirements.
+We adopt the final model accuracy in the inference procedure as the main evaluation metric to compare the model utility under the same privacy requirements.

-\textbf{Datasets.} We adopt two widely-used public datasets to evaluate the performance of \sys, i.e., MNIST \cite{mnist} and CIFAR-10\cite{cifar}.
+\textbf{Datasets.} We adopt three widely-used public datasets to evaluate the performance of \sys, i.e., MNIST \cite{mnist}, CIFAR-10, and CIFAR-100\cite{cifar}.
 MNIST is a handwritten digital dataset that contains 60,000 images for training and 10,000 images for testing.
 The image size is $28\time 28$.
 CIFAR-10 is an RGB image dataset with 50,000 training data and 10,000 testing data.
 The input size is $32 \times 32$ and there are 10 classes contained.
+CIFAR-100 is an RGB image dataset for 100 classes, which includes 500 training and 100 testing data for each class.
+The input size is also $32 \times 32$.
 We select these datasets according to the concrete deep learning model adopted, whose detailed structure will be demonstrated later.

 \textbf{Counterpart Comparison.} We adopt DPSGD \cite{dpsgd} and Spectral-DP \cite{spectral} as our primary baseline methods.
 For DPSGD, we use their public implementation to evaluate our settings, which is established on the $\mathsf{opacus}$ \cite{opacus} tool.
 All the operations are realized through the standard $\mathsf{nn.torch}$ library.
 Since the codes are not open-sourced for Spectral-DP \cite{spectral}, we implemented the method based on the information provided.